-Fairhaven's area-wide (New Bedford Metropolitan Statistical Area) median household income was \$77,180 for a family of four (2019 US Census Community Survey 5-year Estimates).
-However, for housing units created with CPA funds to be counted toward Fairhaven's 10% affordable housing goal, the units must serve those households whose annual income is less than 80% of the area-wide median income, which was \$61,700 for a family of four in 2019.
+According to the 2023 CPA Affordable Housing Income Limits, the Area wide Median Income for a Family of Four within Fairhaven's Census Area Designation (Providence-Warwick, RI-MA MSA, New Bedford HMFA) was \$87,700.
+However, for housing units created with CPA funds to be counted toward Fairhaven's 10% affordable housing goal, the units must serve those households whose annual income is less than 80% of the area-wide median income, which the CPA lists as \$70,160 for a family of four.

 Fairhaven has some lower-cost market housing units, primarily rental in double and triple decker apartments, but very few of these qualify as countable affordable housing units under State law.
-In Massachusetts, the term "affordable housing" applies to housing units made affordable to low-and moderate income households by a recorded deed rider that restricts sale prices and rents in perpetuity to income eligible households.
+In Massachusetts, the term "affordable housing" applies to housing units made affordable to low-and moderate-income households by a recorded deed rider that restricts sale prices and rents in perpetuity to income eligible households.